 The owner has seven days to reclaim their dog after it is seized or handed in, otherwise under section 149 of the Environmental Protection Act 1990 the ownership of the dog will transfer to the Council and the dog will normally be rehomed.
 Where indications of ownership of the dog (with a contact address) are found then a formal notice will be served on that person in order to notify him/her that the dog is in the Council’s possession, how to claim it and that, if not claimed within seven days, ownership of the dog will transfer to the Council with a view to permanently rehoming the dog.

 If you have found a stray dog and do not know who it belongs to then we suggest that you check social media, because our experience is that the use of social media can be a useful tool to help to reunite the dog with its owner.
+If you are going to post details of a found dog on social media then a brief description and the approximate location is normally enough information to help locate the owner.
+Various dog reuniting websites also exist.
 Veterinary clinics may be able to assist in the checking of any microchip for ownership details.
 If you are unable to find the owner, then please contact the Council during office hours or Three Oaks Kennels (tel.
-01489 892760; www.threeoaksboardingkennels.co.uk) for advice outside of office hours.
-Three Oaks Kennels will accept the drop-off of dogs found within the Test Valley area between 8am – 9pm daily, including weekends and bank holidays.
+01489 892760) for advice outside of office hours.
+Please note that the Council may not be able to respond until the next working day.
+If you are unable to keep the dog then please contact Three Oaks Kennels.
+The Council has an arrangement with Three Oaks Kennels, Botley Road, Bishops Waltham, SO32 1DR, to accept the drop-off of stray dogs found within the Test Valley area between 8am – 9pm daily, including weekends and bank holidays.

 For further information or advice please contact: